Good news! It’s entirely possible to own a chicken restaurant and get a 1400% return on your money. How? Keep reading. This isn’t fake.

 By now, you should know why I don’t (and won’t) eat Chick fil A food.
-Why I won’t spend my money with them.
+Why I won’t spend my money with the chicken restaurant chain.
 Again, for me, there’s no grey area.
 But this isn’t about me.

-Be that as it may, I know you’ve been waiting to hear about that 1400% return.
+Be that as it may, I know you’ve been waiting to hear about that 1400% return on both fried and non-fried chicken.
 So let’s do this!

-How You Can Get A 1400% Return On Your Money By Investing In A Chick fil A Franchise Business Opportunity
+How You Can Get A 1400% Return On Your Money By Investing In A Chick fil A Chicken Restaurant Business

 Let’s start with this:

 How much does a Chick fil A franchise cost?